ml-archive/blog/source/_posts/2016-11-30-Serpent-more-than-just-another-JSON-mapping-framework.md

 We had been using our own internal parsing framework for Objective-C for a long time, but when Swift came out we decided to create a new one, in Swift, taking advantage of protocol-oriented programming.

-After many iterations and a renaming (our JSON mapping framework was previously known as Serializable), we are proud to announce that Serpent has finally reached version 1.0.
+After many iterations and a renaming (our JSON mapping framework was previously known as Serializable), we are proud to announce that Serpent has reached version 1.0.